abeggchr/ui-testing-travel-guide/slides/transscript.md

 ### Consider Alternatives

 First of all, you have to decide whether or not to use Selenium at all.
-You can model persona for your team and according to its prefrences, strengths and what you actually want to detect and make with the test you can choose the tool.
+You can model persona for your team and according to their prefrences, strengths and what you actually want to detect and achieve with the tests you can choose the tool.
 So what are the alternatives?

 * Cypress - Open source, tests are written using Mocha and Chai, tests are running in real time in  browser.
 Extremely popular, for pro js developers, no paralellization od the tests and it is restricted to Chrome.
 * Cucumber - BDD approach, Gherkin syntax.
 It is the simple, lightweight and structured language that used to describe features, requirements, and scenarios.